PROFILE - Grade 11

 2) a similar level of income and quality of life

-3. One of the main trends in the development of modern interethnic relations, associated with the gradual rapprochement of various peoples and nations in the economic, political, spiritual spheres of society, is called
+3. One of the main trends in the development of modern interethnic relations, associated with the gradual convergence of various peoples and nations in the economic, political, spiritual spheres of society, is called

 4 .
-One of the ways to prevent the reversal of inter-on-qi-o-nal-conflicts in the de-mo-kra-ti-tish society:
+One of the ways to prevent inter-on-qi-o-nal conflicts in de-mo-kra-ty-che-society:

-2) a compact distribution of people of one na-tsi-o-nal-no-sti in the pre-de-lah of a many-na-tsi-o-nal-no-state
+2) a compact race of people of one na-qi-o-nal-no-sti in the pre-de-lah of a many-on-qi-o-nal-no-go state

-3) ensuring the rights and freedoms of all citizens not-for-vi-si-mo from na-tsi-o-nal-noy
+3) ensuring the rights and freedoms of all citizens not-for-vi-si-mo from na-qi-o-nal affiliation

-A. Interethnic relations are woven into other social relations (political, economic, ecological, spiritual, linguistic).
+A. Interethnic relations are woven into other social relations (political, economic, environmental, spiritual, linguistic).

-B. Interethnic relations exist in a pure form, in isolation from other social relations.
+B. Interethnic relations exist in their pure form, in isolation from other social relations.

-A. National identity is a mandatory sign of an ethnic community.
+A. National self-consciousness is an obligatory sign of an ethnic community.

-B. National identity is formed from unconscious or semi-conscious stereotypes of behavior that distinguish one nation from another;
+B. National self-consciousness is formed from unconscious or semi-conscious stereotypes of behavior that distinguish one people from another;

 1) only A is true 2) only B is true